varunshuklaa/Just-Do-It/README.md

-To-Do List
+Just Do It

-The To-Do List project is a web application designed to help users efficiently manage and organize their tasks.
+Just do it is a web application designed to help users efficiently manage and organize their tasks.
 This application provides a simple yet powerful interface for users to create, update, and track their daily tasks, ensuring better productivity and task management.

 Features
 Task Management: Add, edit, and delete tasks with ease.